brianhouse/art_and_code/units/3_nonlinearity/description.md

 -->

-### Advanced: keeping track of things with variables
+### Advanced: keeping track of things with global variables

 In the code above, variables are only used to temporarily hold a value returned by `raw_input`.
 However, we can also use **global variables** that span multiple functions in order to keep track of user actions.
 This is particularly useful when combined with `True` and `False`, a special kind of value in Python that isn't a number or a string.